-Let’s discuss both of the approaches in detail for more context.
+Let’s discuss both these approaches in detail for more context.

 One way to categorize task dependencies is by looking at what these dependencies talk about.
 In such a case, we can say that most tasks are dependent because of one of the following 4:

-Task dependencies between people are similar to the resource based dependencies.
-In this case, however, certain tasks have to wait because there is a limited amount of man-power.
+Dependencies between people are similar to resource-based dependencies.
+In this case, however, certain tasks have to wait because there is a limited amount of manpower.

-Another type of task dependencies is found when there are dependencies between projects.
-This happens due to various reasons.
-One project progress may be dependent on another projects outcome.
-They may share resources, or facilities.
-In either way, such projects become dependant on each other and must be coordinated.
+Another type of relationship is found when there are dependencies between projects.
+This task dependency in project management can happen due to various reasons.
+One project’s progress may be dependent on another project’s outcome.
+They may share resources or facilities.
+Either way, such projects become dependent on each other and must be coordinated.

 Last, but not least dependency type on this list is between teams.
-Similarly to projects, team often have to share resources and are closely related to each other’s work.
-Thus, it comes to no surprise, that we can find task dependencies between different teams.
+Similarly to projects, teams often have to share resources and are closely related to each other’s work.
+Thus, it comes as no surprise, that we can find task relationships between different teams.

-Another way of understanding task dependencies is by analyzing the start and finish dates of the dependant tasks.
+Another way of understanding task dependencies is by analyzing the start and finish dates of the dependent tasks.
 The two important terms to know here are the Predecessor and the Successor.

 A predecessor task determines the start or finish date of another task.